ctl::json is a header-only C++ library for manipulating JSON data.

 When type() == json::null

-returns literal string "null"
+returns the string "null"

 .